art049/odmantic/README.md

   target="_blank">sanic</a>, <a href="https://www.starlette.io/"
   target="_blank">Starlette</a>, ...) but works also perfectly in synchronous environments

-- **Serialization**: built in JSON serialization and JSON schema generation
+- **Serialization**: built-in JSON serialization and JSON schema generation

 ## Requirements